CT Real Estate Investment Trust (CRT.UN) to Issue Monthly Dividend of $0.07 on January 15th

-CT Real Estate Investment Trust (TSE:CRT.UN – Get Free Report) declared a monthly dividend on Thursday, December 28th, TickerTech reports.
-Investors of record on Monday, January 15th will be given a dividend of 0.0748 per share by the real estate investment trust on Monday, January 15th.
-This represents a $0.90 dividend on an annualized basis and a yield of 6.15%.
-The ex-dividend date is Thursday, December 28th.
+CT Real Estate Investment Trust (TSE:CRT.UN – Get Free Report) announced a monthly dividend on Thursday, December 28th, TickerTech reports.
+Stockholders of record on Monday, January 15th will be paid a dividend of 0.0748 per share by the real estate investment trust on Monday, January 15th.
+This represents a $0.90 dividend on an annualized basis and a dividend yield of 6.15%.
+The ex-dividend date of this dividend is Thursday, December 28th.

 Analyst Upgrades and Downgrades

-Several brokerages have weighed in on CRT.UN.
-CIBC lowered their target price on CT Real Estate Investment Trust from C$17.00 to C$16.00 and set a “neutral” rating on the stock in a research note on Wednesday, November 8th.
-BMO Capital Markets set a C$14.50 target price on CT Real Estate Investment Trust and gave the company a “market perform” rating in a research note on Thursday, November 30th.
-Desjardins set a C$17.00 target price on CT Real Estate Investment Trust and gave the company a “hold” rating in a research note on Wednesday, October 4th.
-Royal Bank of Canada lowered their target price on CT Real Estate Investment Trust from C$17.00 to C$16.00 and set a “sector perform” rating on the stock in a research note on Wednesday, November 8th.
-Finally, Scotiabank decreased their price target on CT Real Estate Investment Trust from C$17.50 to C$17.00 and set an “outperform” rating on the stock in a research note on Wednesday, November 8th.
-Four equities research analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
-According to data from MarketBeat.com, CT Real Estate Investment Trust currently has a consensus rating of “Hold” and an average target price of C$16.21.
+Several research analysts have recently weighed in on the stock.
+BMO Capital Markets set a C$14.50 price objective on shares of CT Real Estate Investment Trust and gave the stock a “market perform” rating in a research note on Thursday, November 30th.
+Desjardins set a C$17.00 price objective on CT Real Estate Investment Trust and gave the company a “hold” rating in a research note on Wednesday, October 4th.
+CIBC cut their price objective on CT Real Estate Investment Trust from C$17.00 to C$16.00 and set a “neutral” rating for the company in a research report on Wednesday, November 8th.
+Royal Bank of Canada decreased their target price on CT Real Estate Investment Trust from C$17.00 to C$16.00 and set a “sector perform” rating on the stock in a report on Wednesday, November 8th.
+Finally, Scotiabank cut their price target on CT Real Estate Investment Trust from C$17.50 to C$17.00 and set an “outperform” rating for the company in a report on Wednesday, November 8th.
+Four equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, CT Real Estate Investment Trust has a consensus rating of “Hold” and a consensus target price of C$16.21.

 CT Real Estate Investment Trust Company Profile